Postgraduate Research Handbook for Students and Supervisors

 An extension/suspension will not normally be granted on the grounds of employment.

-How to apply: Applications must be made using the Application for Extension to Thesis Submission Date form.
+How to apply: Applications must be made to the Graduate School using the Application for Extension to Thesis Submission Date form including a Completion Plan.
 Applications for an extension will be considered on a case by case basis.
 Extensions are not normally granted for a period in excess of 12 months and only one extension will normally be granted, so students and supervisors should be realistic about the amount of additional time required when submitting their application.
-In the event of a second application for suspension being submitted the principal supervisor will be asked to submit a statement evidencing the rationale for the support of the application.
+In the event of a second application being submitted the principal supervisor will be asked to submit a statement evidencing the rationale for the support of the application.

 Implications for Tier 4 Students: Tier 4 students whose visa is due to expire before the end of the period of extension must make arrangements to apply for an extension to their visa in good time (at least 10 working days before expiry).
 Please consult the International Student Support website for more information about extending your visa